 Example: Phil and Helen, a married couple who who qualify for the $500,000 home sale tax exclusion, sell their home for $800,000.
 They pay a 6% sales commission to their real estate broker ($48,000) and another $22,000 for attorney fees, closing costs, escrow, and closing fees.
 They subtract these sales expenses from the sales price to determine the amount they realized from the sale. $800,000 - $80,000 = $720,000.
 Their home's tax basis (original cost plus improvements) is $200,000.
 They subtract this from the amount realized to determine their gain from the sale.
 Thus, their gain is $520,000.
 This is $20,000 more than the applicable $500,000 home sale tax exclusion.
 Thus, the couple must pay capital gains tax on $20,000 of their profit.
 Had they not qualified for the $500,000 exclusion, they would have had to pay tax on their entire profit.

 Expenses you incur that physically affect the home are not deductible from the sales proceeds, even if they help make your home more saleable.
-For example, you can't deduct the cost of cleaning the carpets in your home, repainting, or hiring a gardener to make the lawn look good.
+For example, you can't deduct the cost of cleaning the carpets in your home, repainting (unless it's necessitated by a larger remodeling or improvement project), or hiring a gardener to make the lawn look good.

 For tax purposes, a home improvement is any expense that materially adds to the value of your home, significantly prolongs its useful life, or adapts it to new uses.
-Home improvements include:
+Deductible home improvements include, for example:

 Example: Assume that prior to selling their home, Phil and Helen from the example above spent $25,000 to extensively remodel their kitchen.
 They add this amount to their home's tax basis.
 Its basis is now $225,000, instead of $200,000.
-They subtract $225,000 from the $720,000 realized from the home's sale to determine their net profit -- $495,000.
-This is less than the applicable $500,000 home sale tax exclusion for married couples, so they own no capital gains tax on the sale.
+They subtract $225,000 from the $720,000 realized from the home's sale to determine their net profit: $495,000.
+This is less than the applicable $500,000 home sale tax exclusion for married couples, so they owe no capital gains tax on the sale.